cuter-testing/cuter/README.md

   To install Z3, follow the instructions in the [README file](https://github.com/Z3Prover/z3/blob/master/README).
   Also, make sure that Z3Py (Python Interface) is installed.

-**[Optional]** If you want to run the full test suite of CutEr, you will also need [PropEr](https://github.com/manopapad/proper) and [meck](https://github.com/eproxus/meck).
-You can install them independently or go to CutEr's base directory and run:

-        git submodule init && git submodule update git submodule foreach make

 Installing
 ----------